Three things to know about Seahawks’ first-round pick Jaxon Smith-Njigba

-With their second first-round pick in the 2023 NFL draft, the Seattle Seahawks selected Ohio State wide receiver Jaxon Smith-Njigba on Thursday night, giving them a highly touted slot receiver to pair with established stars DK Metcalf and Tyler Lockett in the passing game.
+With their second first-round pick in the 2023 NFL draft, the Seattle Seahawks selected Ohio State wide receiver Jaxon Smith-Njigba on Thursday night, giving them a highly touted slot receiver to team with established stars DK Metcalf and Tyler Lockett in the passing game.

 Earlier in the first round, the Seahawks selected Illinois cornerback Devon Witherspoon with the No. 5 overall pick, giving them the top-ranked cornerback and the top-ranked receiver in this draft class.